Low fees and a well-designed app make it a great option for beginners.

 - Checking account.
 Betterment’s checking account has no minimum balances, no maintenance fees and offers ATM and foreign transaction fee reimbursements, so your money is always at your fingertips.

-- Savings account.
-Betterment’s savings account — called the Betterment Cash Reserve — comes with 0.40% APY and has no transfer fees or limitations.
+- Savings option.
+Betterment’s savings account — called the Betterment Cash Reserve — comes with 2.25% APY and has no transfer fees or limitations.

 - 401(k)s.
 Betterment operates as a full-service partner for employers interested in offering 401(k) accounts to employees.